 The joy of paid media is its ability to reach your target audience without people needing to leave the online environment they like to use.
 It has the potential to introduce your brand to people who are interested in what you do, but who may have never heard of you before.

 Paid media usually comes later in the delivery of a PR or marketing schedule.
-Generally, you will create some owned content (in the form of blogs or white papers) or gained some media or influencer coverage before you turn to paid.
+Generally, you will create some owned content (in the form of blogs or white papers).
+You will have gained some media or influencer coverage before you turn to paid.
 Not only that, but getting the wheels in motion with some successful sharing is often the best tactic before you pay to boost it further.
 Content that is already popular will become more successful when you pay to promote it.

 How to make the most of paid media